jcantosz/create-teams-action/README.md

 ## Example workflow

-Workflow to add a team with a group
+Workflow to add a team and optionally link an IDP group to it

 ```yaml create-repo.yaml
 name: Create repo from issue submission